capgemeng/SDGs-interlinks-with-Climate-Change-Energy-Transition/README.md

 * A ranking of these 137 countries produced by the **[17 SDGs of the 2020 Sustainable Development Report](https://unstats.un.org/sdgs/dataportal)** *(Sachs et al., 2020)*.
 * According to the **International Energy Agency**, renewable energy contributes 80% to climate change and the energy transition.
 Therefore, investment in renewable energy (RE) in greenfield projects is used as the study variable, in particular, we use **renewable non-hydroelectric generation per capita in units of kWh/capita as a proxy**.
 This measure is widely used in the literature *(Baldwin, Carley, Brass, & MacLean, 2016; Carley, 2009; Romano & Scandurra, 2014; Romano, Scandurra, Carfora, & Fodor, 2017)*.
 Data comes from the database of the **[International Energy Agency](https://www.iea.org/data-and-statistics)**.
 * Three **qualitative variables: country, region, and country level of development** as defined by the **[World Bank's World Development Indicators (WDI) database](https://databank.bancomundial.org/source/world-development-indicators)**.

+### 1.5 Project presentation
+A project presentation (see file *"Presentation.pptx"*) is provided in the root directory.

 # 2.- Machine Learning Workflow
 ### 2.1 Definition of the Problem